• Skip to primary navigation

 Photo Credit Murray McMurray Hatchery

-They are a Mediterranean breed so they dislike severe cold over extended periods as a cold climate has.
+They are a Mediterranean breed, so they dislike severe cold over extended periods, as cold climates do.
 Most chicken keepers who have this breed say that throughout the winter months, the hens will lay well.

-They can tolerate heat better than cold, but they require shade when it gets too hot or humid.
+They can tolerate heat better than cold but require shade when it gets too hot or humid.
 They are hardier than almost all modern breeds of chicken.

 If they are kept in confinement, they will pluck out their own feathers and the feathers of the flock members.
-They will become extremely noisy, nervous, and agitated if not allowed to free range.
+If they are not allowed to free range, they will become extremely noisy, nervous, and agitated.

 Photo Credit Murray McMurray Hatchery